-The explicit inclusion of equity, and health equity, are often absent from planning procedures for transportation projects, aside from legally mandated requirements.
-This is particularly relevant for large transportation infrastructure projects, which can have the potential to transform an entire region and can have significant direct and indirect public health implications.
-Due to the scale of the health impacts stemming from transportation infrastructure projects - for example, decreased life expectancy, mental health issues, asthma, displacement, restricted access to opportunities and social services (I-II) - this paper argues that a health equity framework must be integrated into all phases of megaproject planning and development.
-The authors develop a framework based on a literature review, stakeholder interviews, and focus groups.
-This framework is then applied to the potential project to construct a third crossing of the San Francisco Bay between Oakland and San Francisco.
+The explicit inclusion of equity, and health equity, are often absent from planning procedures for transportation infrastructure projects like a new San Francisco Bay crossing, aside from legally mandated requirements.
+However, large transportation infrastructure projects have the potential to transform an entire region and have significant direct and indirect public health implications.
+Due to the scale of the health impacts stemming from transportation infrastructure projects like a new crossing - including impacts on life expectancy, asthma rates, mental health, access to opportunities and social services (1-11) - we argue that a health equity framework must be integrated into all phases of megaproject planning and development.

+We have developed a health equity framework based on a literature review, stakeholder interviews, and focus groups.
+This framework is then applied to the potential planning, design, and construction a third crossing of the San Francisco Bay between Oakland and San Francisco.
 This case study is used to demonstrate how a megaproject could lead to beneficial health outcomes for communities of color and low-income communities, populations that have typically experienced disproportionately negative health outcomes due to large-scale transportation projects.